edgarguitarist/better-xampp-htdocs-folder/README.md

 Finally I think it's a great progress to go from this to this...

 <img src="src/images/current.png" alt="changes">

+...and if you like this, i'll so glad for receive a star ⭐!
+C:

 <h2>Developed with ❤️ by edgarguitarist</h2>